markjamesm/markjamesm.github.io/_posts/2020-05-22-making-a-roguelike-in-c#-with-gorogue-sadconsole-part-two.md

         }
 ```

-CreateConsoles() creates all the child consoles to be managed, and makes sure that they are added as children, updated, and drawn.
+CreateConsoles() creates all the SadConsole consoles to be managed, and makes sure that they are added as children, updated, and drawn.

 Now we need to wire up the UIManager to our GameLoop.
 Firstly, we declare our UIManager: